kgibm/WASServletCachingIDGenerators/README.md

 ### org.sample.WebServicesSOAPActionAndEnvelopeHashIdGenerator

 As of March 2018, WAS traditional servlet caching does not support JAX-WS.
 This is an example custom ID generator that allows JAX-WS to work with servlet caching.
+This code requires Java 8 (due to the use of `java.util.Base64`.
 For POST SOAP requests, it generates a cache ID of SOAPAction=${SOAPAction}:SOAPEnvelope=${Base64(SHA-256(SOAPEnvelope))}

 Example WAR file WebContent/WEB-INF/cachespec.xml: